AliceRixte/ghci4luatex/README.md

 \end{ghci}
 ```

-* The `hask` command evaluates any ghci command and prints in Haskell what GHCi printed :
+* The `hask` command evaluates any GHCi command and prints in Haskell what GHCi printed :

 ```latex
 The sum of $x$ and $y$ when $x = \hask{x}$ and $y = \hask{y}$ is $\hask{x + y}$.